Diamond Kote Siding System

 3 Reasons Why You Should Mix Siding Styles on An Exterior

-Using different profiles helps break up the monotony of a single profile and puts emphasis on a specific part of the exterior.
 Each siding profile has its own look and thoughtfully using them in the right spots can make a big impact.
-Often, we see this technique used with a change of style in a gable for an accent that draws the eyes up, but other architectural details to highlight include around the front entry door, bump outs, dormers, or creating a break halfway up a story of the home.
+Often, we see this technique used with a change of style in a gable for an accent that draws the eyes up.
+Other architectural details to highlight include around the front entry door, bump outs, dormers, or creating a break halfway up a story of the home.

-Utilizing more than one siding style makes people stop and take in the beauty of the exterior.
-For example, board and batten is 3-dimentional with the raised battens and Shake Siding features grooves (rain lines) that adds vertical shadow lines across the horizonal siding panel, each offering a different look.
-Here are a few mixed siding combination ideas that work well together and why:
+Using more than one siding style turns heads.
+People stop and take in the beauty of the home’s exterior.
+Board and Batten Siding, for example, uses narrow strips called battens to create dimensionality.
+Shake Siding features grooves (rain lines) that add vertical shadows across the horizontal siding panel.
+Using them together creates a unique and striking look.
+Here are a few mixed siding combination ideas that work well together:

 • Board and Batten mixed with horizontal Lap Siding

 • Vertical siding draws the eyes up and the batten strips add dimension creating additional texture to an exterior.
-Mixing this style with horizontal Lap Siding breaks up the monotony often called Reverse Board and Batten as instead of a raised line, there is recessed lines.
-This adds a visually dynamic look with subtle texture.
+Mixing Board and Batten with horizontal Lap Siding adds a visually dynamic look with a visually exciting play on texture.

 • Lap Siding and Staggered Edge Shake Siding

-• This siding combination is a popular look as both siding styles are horizontal, but the addition of Staggered Edge Shake Siding adds additional visual interest with its randomized pattern.
+• This siding combination is a popular look as both siding styles are horizontal, but the Staggered Edge Shake Siding adds additional visual interest with its randomized pattern.

 • Grooved Paneling with Lap Siding

-• Grooved Paneling is often called Reverse Board and Batten as instead of a raised line, there is recessed lines.
+• Grooved Paneling is often called Reverse Board and Batten as instead of a raised line, there are recessed lines.
 This adds a visually dynamic look with subtle texture.

 • Lap Siding, Board and Batten, and Straight Edge Shake Siding